kennywall/import-test/_posts/2010-01-11-video-in-the-cloud.md

     <title></title>
   </head>
   <body>
-    I was looking for an <a href="http://www.kinlane.com/?p=1154">open source image gallery solution</a> for a friend the other night.
-Tonight after reading <a href=
-    "http://www.techcrunch.com/2010/01/10/cloud-computing-enterprise/">The Coming Tornado: Cloud in the Enterprise</a>.
-I got into researching a couple of other areas of open source or cloud tools that I can add to my IT cloud stack.
-I came across <a href="http://pandastream.com">Panda</a>, an <a href="http://www.itintheclouds.com/?p=59">open source video sharing application</a>.
-I was going to install <a href="http://www.plogger.org/">Plogger</a>, the image gallery tool I found the other night, on an Amazon EC2 instance and make an AMI out of it.
-So I could share it with the community and offer a <a href="http://www.itintheclouds.com/?p=61">cloud based image gallery tool</a>.
-So tonight when I started to look for an open source video solution I thought I would create an Amazon AMI from this too.
-However the ingenious folks building Panda have already seen the future.
-Very nice.
-Anyways, <a href="http://pandastream.com">Panda</a> is a great addition to my IT cloud stack in the SaaS category.
+    I was looking for an open source image gallery solution for a friend the other night.Tonight after reading The Coming Tornado: Cloud in the Enterprise.I got into researching a couple of other areas of open source or cloud tools that I can add to my IT cloud stack.I came across Panda, an open source video sharing application.I was going to install Plogger, the image gallery tool I found the other night, on an Amazon EC2 instance and make an AMI out of it.
   </body>
 </html></p>
+<center><p><a href="http://apievangelist.com/2010/01/11/video-in-the-cloud/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>